-This is a powerful self-reinforcing business model.
-It’s what a corporate strategy guy would call strong internal fit (or what I’ve heard referred to as the flywheel in reference to Amazon) and Costco is the poster child.
+This is a powerful self-reinforcing business model or virtuous cycle.
+It’s what a corporate strategy guy would call strong internal fit (or what I’ve heard referred to as the Flywheel in reference to Amazon) and Costco is the poster child.

 Operating and Financial Performance

 Costco has fired on all cylinders in terms of financial performance over the last 9 years (2007-2016).
 For Costco, all success stems from membership and Costco has been very successful in signing up new members and retaining existing members, which has resulted in continued growth in revenue, operating income and cash flow.